BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

     linkStyle 1 stroke:#55f,stroke-width:2.0px
 ```

-if she reveals that anyone can then compared the hash of the assertion
+if she reveals this, anyone can then compared the hash of the
-(`38cadd4f`) with the `ELIDED` assertion in the published, but elided
+assertion (`38cadd4f`) with the `ELIDED` assertion in the published
-clinical trial assertion.
+(but elided) clinical trial assertion.
 They match up!

-Since collisions are nearly
-impossible in strong hashes such as the one used with Gordian
+Since collisions are nearly impossible in strong hashes such as the
-Envelope, that's sufficient proof that Nadia was a participant —
+one used with Gordian Envelope, that's sufficient proof that Nadia was
-though it would have been impossible for anyone to figure out without
+a participant — though it would have been impossible for anyone to
-Nadia's revelation, as hashes are also one-way funcitons.
+figure out without Nadia's revelation, as hashes are also one-way
+functions.

 ### 9. Nadia Becomes a Number (Anonymization, Provenance)